TugboatQA/docs/docs/examples/pantheon/add-services/index.md

 ![Drupal Template](../../drupal8/_images/drupal-template.png)

-The resulting set of services for the repository should look like the following
+The resulting set of services for the repository should look like the following:

 ![Drupal Services](../../drupal8/_images/drupal-services.png)